Browse Faculty Expertise

 Assistant Professor

-advancing health for older adult sexual and gender minorities Dr. Jennifer May is a nursing researcher who worked as a registered nurse for over 10 years.
-Her research focuses on the advancing health for older adult sexual and gender minorities.
-She is developing skilled nursing resources for older adult care of LGBT individuals and studying social determinants of health in LGBT adults as well as health care experiences of sexual and gender minority adults living with dementia.
+advancing health for older adult sexual and gender minorities Dr. Jennifer May is a nursing researcher who has been a registered nurse for over 20 years.
+Her research focuses on the advancing health for older adult sexual and gender minorities with key areas being: social determinants of health, health and data equity, dementia and cancer care, long-term care services, and policy.

 Dr. Karen Kane McDonnell